DavidMorillaCabello/husky_highlevel_controller/README.md

 ## Overview

+!!!IMPORTANT NOTICE: If having this repo as public could be incorrect or detrimental in any way, please notify me asap!!!

 This is a package created for the course Programming for Robotics - ROS which contents are open at the RSL [webpage](https://rsl.ethz.ch/education-students/lectures/ros.html).